Woberegger/DatabaseSecurity/scripts/09/09c_use_mongodb.md

 # now we will create our own database "ims"
 mongosh --username admin --password my-secret-pw
+   // the following displays the full connect string to use from command line db.getMongo()
    // TAKE CARE: do not use ';' here at the end, otherwise it will create a database named "ims;" use ims // switches to a new database, only when first objects are created, the "show dbs" command will find it db.createCollection("students");